 How to define constants in Python

-In this article, you'll explore techniques for creating constants, from simple conventions to advanced methods.
-We'll also cover real-world applications and debugging advice to help you write more robust code.
+In this article, you’ll explore techniques to define and manage constants.
+We’ll cover practical tips, real-world applications, and debugging advice to help you write robust and maintainable Python code.

 Using uppercase variable names